laurenesco/laurenesco/README.md

  ## <p align="center">Welcome! :wave: </p>

  <p align="center">Welcome to my GitHub!
 I am a graduating senior completing my B.S. in Computer Science with a minor in Mathematics.
 Additionally, I hold an A.S. in Engineering.
 Currently I work as a software developer at a technical research institution, and am concurrently working on my senior project using machine learning algorithms to train a new AI.
-I am a sponge when it comes to new knowledge, so I am always open to collaborations!
-I hope I can push boundaries, have fun, and empower others through coding.</p>
+I am a sponge when it comes to new knowledge, so I am always open to collaborations! </p>

 <br><p align="center">![Profile Dashboard](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=laurenesco&theme=transparent)</p>